The What and How of Holistic Pet Health

 What is Holistic Health?

-In its literal sense, holistic means a ‘whole’ approach to health – taking into consideration all the body’s systems, how they are inter-related, and how health choices can affect the entire being.
-‘Holistic’ also refers to the fact that the body’s natural state is basically healthy, and the body has the capacity to return itself to whole health, when given the tools to do so.
+In its literal sense, holistic means a ‘whole’ approach to health – taking into consideration all the body’s systems, how they are inter-related, and how healthy choices can affect the entire being.
+‘Holistic’ also refers to the fact that the body’s natural state is basically healthy, and the body has the capacity to return itself to whole health when given the tools to do so.

 Tools of Holistic Pet Health

 Good nutrition can mean different things for different pets.
 A fresh or frozen raw diet is natural, biologically appropriate and a great option for many healthy pets, although not all.
 Some animals simply don’t like raw food and only want to eat a diet that’s cooked.
 Many owners also don’t feel comfortable handling raw meats.
 For other pets, cooked food may be a wiser choice because they are very old, very young or have a compromised immune system.

 A good quality pet food should contain real meat, vegetables, and few or no grains.
 Always avoid any food that contains by-products, fillers, and chemical preservatives.
 A minimally processed diet that contains real, whole-foods ingredients such as dehydrated, raw, homemade or freeze-dried is always best to maintain optimal pet health.

 Choosing minimally invasive health care for your animal companion means asking lots of questions and often doing research on your own!
 It’s a great idea to have both a conventional vet and a complementary or holistic veterinarian so you can get second opinions and approach health concerns from different angles.
 It’s often possible to avoid invasive procedures like surgery and certain diagnostics.

 A conservative vaccine protocol is super important.
 A very general rule of thumb is to vaccinate only for life-threatening diseases that are prevalent in your area or a risk because of your pet’s lifestyle (such as frequent camping trips to certain areas).